 We have a new device that is helping us learn the catechism (thanks Libbi!) and the students have taken to it well.
 Audrey can almost recite the recorded explanation to the first question: “What is God?”
 The others, being non-verbal, hear the question we ask, and can press the button to “give” the answer.
 It’s an unusual, but effective means of acquiring proper theology.

-Last, Mr. Alan Standridge comes and blesses us with gift music.
+Last, Mr. Alan Standridge comes and blesses us with the gift of music.
 He has the wonderful talent of putting God’s words to catchy tunes that he plays on the guitar.
-This time both enjoyable and spiritually-impactful.
+This time is both enjoyable and spiritually-impactful.